brianlam38/AWS-Certified-Security-Specialty/Chapter 3 - Logging and Monitoring.md

 _This topic is not really examined - can mostly skip it._

-AWS CloudHSM service helps meet corporate, contractual and regulatory compliance requiremetns for data security by using dedicated Hardware Security Module appliances within the AWS Cloud.
+AWS CloudHSM service helps meet corporate, contractual and regulatory compliance requirements for data security by using dedicated Hardware Security Module appliances within the AWS Cloud.

 Enables: Control of data, evidence of control, meet tough compliance controls